mattvonrocketstein/toybox/README.md

   $ vagrant reload
 ```

 After this, your box should be working.
-You can connect to it now, or try running the tests mentioned under the "Advanced Usage" section.
+You can connect to it now, or try [running the tests](#running-tests).

 ```shell
    $ vagrant ssh